TheJaberi/forum/.kanbn/tasks/posts-create.md

   date: 2023-11-07T15:47:43.251Z
   - Use struct if there is no access to table
   - Build the struct to match proposed table attributes
+- author: ajaberi
+  date: 2023-11-08T11:13:37.762Z
+  If post is created inside a specifc category page, let it have that category by default